 My second visit to Auschwitz was different.
 It was in summer, the sun was shining, it was full of people and this time my visit was guided and hence quicker.
 Nevertheless, it was still hard.
 Good weather can’t hide what happened on this place.

 You can get to Auschwitz from Krakow by bus, train or via a tour.
-The easiest and most hassle free way is by a tour which includes transport and tickets.
-Once in Auschwitz, you can do a guided tour or a self-guided one in case you prefer to visit the site at your own pace.
+The easiest and most hassle free way is by a tour which includes transport and tickets via a guided tour.
 If you’d rather do the trip by yourself to ensure you have unlimited time on the site you can do so by bus or train, but none of the options are great, the bus is crowded and bumpy and the train leaves you 2km away from Auschwitz.
 Between bus or train, I’d choose the bus which leaves from the MDS Bus Station right besides Krakow’s Central Station.

 Book the tour here directly: